 Lease inspections were started in 2013 and to our knowledge there are no longer any lake front lots without a septic tank system, there are no active outhouses that are not on pump outs, no lots have inadequate septic systems and no lot has an outdoor shower being used for anything other than rinsing off.

 The Park has spent a lot of time updating bylaws which contain significant fines for anyone polluting Kip so please take steps to maintain your septic systems and activities on your lot that may harm the Lake.

 Again, this winter we had over 60 ice shacks on the lake.
 Thank you to the vast majority, that removed your garbage with your shack.
 To those that forgot please respect our lake next time.

-Please THINK WATER QUALITY as you enjoy Kipabiskau this summer and do your part to protect your lake.
-If you have any questions or comments please contact a Board or Committee member.
+If you have any concerns with anything that may harm Kip please contact Ken Peterson who will work with the parties involved to resolve the problem.
+Please think Water Quality as you enjoy Kipabiskau this summer and do your part to protect your lake.
+If you have any questions or comments, please contact any Board or Committee member.

 Click the following links for more information